 Couples choose to manage their individual and combined finances in many different ways, most having individual savings accounts and pension pots acquired from an assortment of jobs.
 Understanding the financial contribution that both parties are bringing to the retirement phase of life can be tricky.

-I’ve created a google sheets spreadsheet so that my wife and I can track our investment pots, current and future income and expenditure to determine how long our money will last.
+I’ve created a google sheets spreadsheet so that my wife and I can track our investment pots, current and future income and our expenditure to determine how long our money will last.
 It enables us to do some scenario planning such as the impact of retirement age or monthly expenditure on our long-term financial stability.

 I’ve made the couples retirement planning spreadsheet available for you all to copy to your own Google Drive so that you can review your combined and individual state of Financial Independence.
 When you click on the link please don’t ask me for edit access to my copy - just create your own copy by saving to your own google drive.